Back to overview

 Needs-based after-sales measures

-Personalized emails for targeted traffic increase (push)
+Personalized emails to drive targeted traffic

 Email campaigns and newsletters are a well-known tool for maintaining contact even after a purchase.
 If customers are satisfied with your products and services, they will be happy to connect with you.
 By keeping in touch, you can build customer trust and bring your customers back to your online store.
 It is important to personalize your emails and tailor the content to the interests and needs of your customers.